 Once the stain was dry, it was time to add the ruler hash marks and my niece’s name.
 For this, I used my new Cricut Maker.
 I wanted the ruler to look just like a school ruler with differing lengths of the measurement indicators.
 I decided to make the marks indicating every six inches (on the foot and half-foot marks) 3” long.
 The other marks were set at either 2.5” or 2”.
 In order to reduce my vinyl waste, I only cut one foot worth of ruler marks at a time.

 This made for a bit more work lining up and placing the vinyl pieces, but I was able to significantly reduce my vinyl waste.
 Once the ruler marks were in place, I added the numbers, my niece’s name, and her birthday.
 I used Cricut permanent vinyl and Cricut transfer tape to position all vinyl pieces on the ruler.
 As I am fairly new to using my Cricut Maker this might not be the most efficient way to create this project, but it worked well for me.

-I have attached all of the files I used for this project as .svg files.
+I have attached all of the Cricut cut files I used for this project below.
 Feel free to use them to create your own growth chart ruler if you have a Cricut or similar cutting machine.
 If you don’t have access to an electronic cutting machine, you could achieve the same look by hand painting the ruler marks, numbers, and name.
 You can use stencils from the craft store or even create your own.

 I also gifted my sister a white Sharpie oil-based paint marker to use to mark my niece’s height.
 Although we haven’t marked her height on the ruler quite yet, I believe this will work well for this purpose.

 I suggest using long screws with anchors to secure any growth chart to the wall.
 Some similar growth chart rulers available online use sawtooth picture hangers or other methods of hanging.
 I don’t feel that these methods are secure enough as a toddler or young child could easily pull or knock the ruler off of the wall.